arjenbos/ha_alpha_home/README.md

 ## Disclaimer
 - I cannot say that i'm a python developer.
 So, if you see code that's bad practice.
 Please, feel free to contribute to this integration via a pull request.
 - I do not own an Alpha Innotec heat pump.
-If you have an issue, please provide sample data and information about your installation because I can't easily test changes.
+If you have an issue, please provide sample data and information about your installation because testing without sample data is impossible.